naveedn/naveed-website/content/posts/2020-03-12-interviews-for-senior-software-engineers-are-f-cking-broken.md

 Just to throw another wrench into this whole process, many interviewers pay lip-service to the idea that candidates should be judged holistically, but then judge them by very strict standards.
 Its not enough to try and articulate your approach, code a solution, and iterate in a real-life manner.
 If you get stuck and ask for hints, you get docked points.
 If you don't solve the problem the way your interviewer wants you to solve the problem, your solution is considered "messy" and "confusing".
 A sub-optimal solution?
 "Lacks Problem Solving Skills".

 Having someone coach you to a workable solution means the highest score you can expect to get for the interview is a "Neutral".
 We don't observe the process of problem solving and judge based on that -- we only reward people who get it right.

+#### They benefit only a small class of software engineers

+Let's talk about the kinds of people who benefit from this kind of interview.
+Off the top of my head, I can think of two major groups: competitive programmers, and/or young, single candidates who have recently studied computer science in college.

+Think about it; would someone have the same chance of success in these interviews if they didn't have the same amount of time to prepare as the groups listed above?
+Probably not.
+So what about the person who is starting a family?
+What about the bootcamp graduate who hasn't studied computer science theory?
+Or the engineer with 10+ years of experience?
+What about the candidate who has adult-onset ADD / ADHD?
+You have to put in a serious amount of work to learn or refresh these concepts.
+And people wonder [why ageism is such a large problem in the software industry](https://softwareengineering.stackexchange.com/questions/61980/is-ageism-in-software-development-based-on-anything-other-than-bias).
+Let me be explicit: companies that rely solely on LeetCode style interviews cannot be considered "diverse" if their recruiting practices disproportionally discriminate against certain kinds of candidates.

+Which points to an obvious problem: If people don't have the means to be able to work on these esoteric exercises in their personal time, how do they study?
+One way is to quit your current company, take a small break, and then "grind LeetCode" full time until you are ready to interview.
+In fact, for senior engineers who are considering job hopping, this is currently the best way to get your next job.
+Well, what about the people who aren't willing to forego their paycheck in order to study?
+Here's an unspoken "dirty secret" -- they do it on the job.
+They practice LeetCode during their work hours, often putting off actual work in order to train.
+This is something I've observed in the workplace in almost every job I've had.

 ## How did these interviews get so popular?